 Expert judgment is one of the most popular estimation techniques, as it tends to be quick and easy.
 This technique involves relying on the experience and gut feel of experts to estimate projects.

-It’s most useful when you’re planning a standard project that is similar to ones your team has completed before.
+It’s most useful when you’re planning a standard project that is similar to projects your team has completed before.
 Expert judgment can be used for creating top-down or bottom-up estimates.

 4. Comparative or analogous estimation

 Comparative estimation uses past project data combined with a top-down approach to estimate project duration.
 If the average completion time of similar projects was eight months, you’d assume the current one will take eight months.
 Then you can break those eight months down across tasks and activities to get your lower-level work estimates.

 5. Parametric model estimating